E4S-Project/e4s-cl/docs/compatibility/software.rst

 :code:`docker`
 ++++++++++++++

+.. admonition:: :code:`docker` support

+   :code:`docker` support in HPC is limited at best.
+Due to its architecture, it will most likely not work with your MPI implementation.
+To enable :code:`docker` support from **e4s-cl**, install with the :code:`docker` extra enabled.

 :code:`docker` support is achieved using the :code:`docker-py` `module <https://github.com/docker/docker-py>`_.
 The :code:`docker` daemon has to be installed and running on the system to be accessed.